jancely/M3State/README.md

 - TimeMixer (https://github.com/kwuking/TimeMixer)
 - Time-Series-Library (https://github.com/thuml/Time-Series-Library)

-This work was supported in part by  the Science and Technology Talents and Platform Plan: Technology Innovation Center of Yunnan Province for Digital Water Engineering under Grant 202305AK34003 and in part by the Yunnan Zhang Zongliang Scientist Studio under Grant 2021KXJGZS01.
+This work was supported in part by  the Science and Technology Talents and Platform Plan: Technology Innovation Center of Yunnan Province for Digital Water Engineering under Grant 202305AK34003, in part by the Yunnan Zhang Zongliang Scientist Studio under Grant 2021KXJGZS01 and in part by Yunnan Fundamental Research Projects under Grant 202401AT070471.

 ## Contact